carpentries/amy/docs/users_guide/index.md

 #### Adding Bulk Person Records

-`Person` records can also be added in bulk from a `.csv` file using the `Bulk add persons` menu option in the  `New` menu at the top right or the `More` menu. **Note: To bulk add records, the persons must have a role specified (instructor,helper,learner,host) associated with a specific event**.
+`Person` records can also be added in bulk from a `.csv` file using the `Bulk add persons` menu option in the  `New` menu at the top right or the `More` menu.
+Use the blank template to generate a well formed CSV noting each person's personal name, family name (optional), email address (optional), role, and associated event.
+Any additional information about the person must be entered manually.  **Note: To bulk add records, the persons must have a role specified (instructor, helper, learner, host) associated with a specific event**.

 ![AMY bulk add person menu](images/amy_bulk_add_person_menu.png)

-Use the blank template to generate a well formed CSV noting each person's personal name, family name (optional), email address (optional), role, and associated event.
-Any additional information about the person must be entered manually.

 The role must exactly match the [instructions here](https://amy.carpentries.org/workshops/persons/bulk_upload/).
 The event slug must exactly match the slug for the event recorded in AMY.